javalin/website/_posts/tutorials/2017-08-06-javalin-email-example-kotlin.md

 ## Dependencies

-First, we need to create a Maven project with some dependencies: [(→ Tutorial)](/tutorials/gradle-setup)
+First, we need to create a Gradle project with some dependencies: [(→ Tutorial)](/tutorials/gradle-setup)

 ~~~java
 dependencies {